Enhanced Reporting — Gold Certification

 The registration number will not be reported by the employer after they have transitioned to enhanced reporting.
 However, registration numbers will continue to be issued for all new employees until the transition to enhanced reporting is complete, at which time registration numbers will become obsolete.

-Yes.
-You will need to “hire” your new and non-member optional personnel that work in NYSLRS eligible positions as one of the final steps in the Gold Certification transition process in the Retirement Online training environment.
+You will need to hire (not enroll) your new and non-member optional personnel that work in NYSLRS-eligible positions as one of the final steps in the Gold Certification transition process in the Retirement Online training environment.
+“Hiring” an optional member into the system allows NYSLRS to collect days and earnings information that can be referenced if they choose to enroll in NYSLRS later.
 At the end of the transition process employers will complete this step again in the live Retirement Online system before submitting their first enhanced report.

 If a new hire is already a member from a prior employer will we still need them to complete an enrollment application?